 With memories of Hurricanes Harvey, Irma, and Maria, which ravaged Texas, Florida, and Puerto Rico in 2017, still fresh in their minds, residents of the US Atlantic and Gulf Coasts are bracing for yet another busy hurricane season.
 Researchers at Colorado State University predict a slightly above-average 2018 season with 14 tropical storms, at least three of which are expected to be major hurricanes, Category 3 or higher!
 Though having the advance warning is helpful, it would be even better if we could find a way to stop the deadly storms from forming altogether.
 Now, Norwegian researchers may have found the answer in— of all places — air bubbles.

 Hurricanes, also known as tropical cyclones or typhoons, are created when cold and hot masses of air collide.
 However, the key to the deadly storms’ formation is the ocean surface temperatures, which have to reach 79.7 degrees Fahrenheit (26.5 degrees Celsius), or higher, to provide them with energy.
-In 2005, after seeing the devastation caused by Hurricane Katrina, Norwegian researcher Olav Hollingsæter was determined to find a way cool down the water.
+In 2005, after seeing the devastation caused by Hurricane Katrina, Norwegian researcher Olav Hollingsæter was determined to find a way to cool the water.
 The scientist said, “The hurricane’s strength was the result of high seawater temperatures, and my first thought was that we should be able to do something about this.”

 This is not the first time researchers have tried to come up with ways to cool down ocean temperatures.
 However, previous ideas, which included transporting icebergs from the Arctic to the Gulf of Mexico and seeding clouds with salt to make them whiter and more reflective to block the sun’s heat, were not practicable.